Cristian-A/tmi.ts_beta/README.md

 ## What it does

-tmi.ts allows you to create bots and automate tasks in a users Twitch Chat.
+tmi.ts allows you to create bots and automate tasks in a users' Twitch Chat.

 ## What you need in order to use

-1. OAuth token -- https://twitchapps.com/tokengen/ -- make sure that your app's
-redirect url matches the websites redirect url
+1. OAuth token (https://twitchapps.com/tokengen/) make sure that your app's redirect url matches the websites redirect url and the scopes are correct.
-2. Twitch Client ID
-3. Your Twitch username in lower-case

-## Quick Examples
+## Quick Example

-### Method One (Callbacks)

 ``` javascript
 import { TwitchChat, Channel } from "https://deno.land/x/tmi/mod.ts";